Educational Improvement Tax Credit Program (EITC)

 EITC Donors

-Through this initiative, the following corporate donors have made over 550 scholarships available to students to attend Jewish day schools and pre-kindergarten programs this year
+Through this initiative, the following corporate donors have made hundreds of scholarships available to students to attend Jewish day schools and pre-kindergarten programs.

 Apter Industries, Inc